NexNot/thankyou/README.md

-# thank you for using classmaster! much love <3 ~ Nathaniel
+# thank you for using ClassMaster! much love <3 ~ Nathaniel